craftcms/shopify/README.md

 - `contextualPricing(context: {country: XX})` returns market-specific prices (use the country code directly, e.g., `GB`, `US`, `DE`)
 - Use an alias like `gbPricing:` to name the result for easy access in Twig
-- Pass the product's `shopifyId` (already a GID) directly to the query
+- Pass the product's `shopifyGid` (already a GID) directly to the query
 - The `query()` method returns the first result directly, so access `response.variants` (not `response.data.product.variants`)
 - Falls back to the default `variant.price` if contextual pricing is not available